LukeDowell/flash-chords/README.md

 display the keys that the user is currently pressing, and there will be some sort of success indicator once the user inputs the correct chord symbol.
 The staff should be a fun component to build, I'm looking forward to that.

+**1/15/2022**

+Today I bought a domain name and deployed the app to the web.
+My pipeline is:

+Github actions builds the front and back end, places the built frontend code into the resources/static directory of the backend Spring app, then creates a container image using buildpacks.
+This image is pushed to the digitalocean container registry, which is then deployed on their app platform.
+SSL is automatically configured apparently which is super tight, I thought I was going to have to run an nginx + let's encrypt node.

+Next I have to create some form of notification if the user is running an unsupported browser since the application basically does nothing without a MIDI connection.
+After that I'm going to plop in material UI and start building the UI that I outlined above.
+I also just realized typing this that I can actually test this app for real, holy crap.
+Aaaand R.I.P, it doesn't work.
+It has to be something with the requestMIDIAccess() call, but I thought it was supported in chrome and safari by default.
+I'm going to figure out how to access the console logs on an ipad and fix it.